darshanaswani/Staking-dapp/README.md

-# Staking Dapp
+# Staking & Farming Dapp

-User can stake MDT tokens for some days and get interest based on the time period and number of tokens they staked
+- Staking - User can stake MDT tokens for some days and get interest based on the time period and number of tokens they staked
+- Farming - farming, or liquidity farming, is the act of lending or staking your cryptocurrency into a liquidity pool, through DeFi (Decentralized Finance) to receive rewards such as interest and more of their staked cryptocurrency.

 ## Installation and Running